Skip to main content

 dlt0028@auburn.edu

-The Certificate in Aviation Hospitality Management is a joint program administered by the School of Aviation in the College of Liberal Arts in collaboration with the Department of Nutrition, Dietetics and Hospitality Management in the College of Human Sciences.
+The Certificate in Aviation Hospitality Management is a joint program administered by the School of Aviation in the College of Liberal Arts in collaboration with the Horst Schulze School of Hospitality Management in the College of Human Sciences.

 Why should I pursue a Certificate in Aviation Hospitality Management?